pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 ```
 Applying this shader to a quad yields on my machine (GPU is an RTX 4070 super):
 ![[Pasted image 20250508020347.png]]
 The image is scaled such that the bottom left corner corresponds to X axis derivatives of (-1, -1), and the top left corner corresponds to (1, 1).
-The color at each pixel indicates which mip level is being sampled.
+The color at each pixel indicates which mipmap level is being sampled when `Texture2D.SampleGrad()` is passed derivatives corresponding to the pixel coordinates.

 When I first saw this result, I was a bit surprised.
 Why are there jagged edges!?
 The formulas described in the previous section should result in a bunch of perfect concentric circles!
 As it turns out, current graphics libraries leave the specifics of the implementation up to the GPU vendor, and only prescribe some loose criteria on the implementation.
 Nvidia cards use a particularly crude approximation.